 The New Windsor Police Department is a full time public service agency providing twenty-four hour law enforcement coverage and emergency dispatching services to the town.
 All police, fire, and emergency medical dispatching needs are conducted from police headquarters, located at the Town Hall Complex.

 The Police Department provides a full range of services to the community, from investigating serious crimes to providing daily contact for the elderly.
-Several officers have been certified as child passenger safety technicians and will assist with the installation and inspection of child safety seats in vehicles.

 The Town of New Windsor Police Department has a long history of service to the residents of the town.
 Its roots begin back in 1763 when the town was created from the Precinct of New Windsor, and shortly after the end of the French and Indian War.
 After establishing a local government, a Constabulary was established consisting of 6 elected constables.
 These early constables were responsible for patrolling the town, serving warrants, and providing security at annual town meetings and elections.
 In addition, one of the early constables was also the Poor Master who checked on local families making sure they had food, water and shelter.

 The Constabulary continued to grow and was supplemented by special officers and a game constable.
 At various times constables were given warrants to arrest fathers who had been delinquent in rendering monetary support to the mothers of their illegitimate children.
 In the late 19th century, constables were employed to enforce town laws and Town Board resolution pertaining to animals, livestock, health and sanitation.
 In 1909 the constables recovered their first stolen car that had been abandoned on the Moodna Creek Bridge.

 The introduction of the automobile caused many new problems and concerns for town constables.
 Speeding vehicles accompanied by citizen complaints caused the Town Board to seek assistance from the New York State Police by having a trooper assigned to patrol Quassiack Avenue and assist the constables.